aptech/docs/docs/CR-cdfEmpirical.rst

 .. function:: cdfEmpirical(x[, bins])

     :param x: Data vector.
-    :type x: N x 1 vector
+    :type x: Nx1 vector

     :param bins: Optional input.
-If scalar, evenly spaced vector between *x_min* and *x_max* sized equal number of bins is used to find the empirical cdf.
+If scalar, an evenly spaced vector with *bins* elements is created between *x_min* and *x_max*.
 If vector, GAUSS uses the passed vector as the values at which to find empirical cdf.
     :type bins: scalar or vector

     :returns: **f** (*matrix), (N+1) x1 vector*) - cdf values, where *N* is equal to *bins* if *bins* is a scalar or number of rows in *bins* if *bins* is a vector.